-Sade is also a talented director whose first-generation experience and foundation in documentary inform her point of view.
+Sade Oyinade is an award-winning director, writer, producer and photographer.
+She is a first-generation Nigerian-American who uses her background to craft stories that explore different aspects of the American experience.
 Sade wrote and directed the short film Yemi's Dilemma which won Best Narrative Film at Black Cinema International Berlin.
-She also directed the AIDS short Who Do You Know? which sought to create a dialogue about rising cases of HIV in the Black teen community, and the con-artist series CON$equences.
-In 2019, she co-wrote and produced the provocative film on gun violence, First Day Back, starring Loretta Devine and Aisha Hinds with producing and writing partner Deshawn Plair.
-The acclaimed short won Best Narrative Short at the International Black Film Festival.
+She also directed the AIDS short Who Do You Know? which sought to create a dialogue about rising cases of HIV in the Black teen community.
+Sade then brought her talents to the con-artist series CON$equences where she directed episodes on both seasons including the season two finale.